Suresh Harilal Soni: Work

-Suresh Soni has established a village named ‘Sahyog’, spread over an area of 30 acre near Shamaliya along the highway from Himmatnagar to Shamlaji for people suffering from leprosy.
+Soni established a village named ‘Sahyog’, spread over an area of 30 acres near Shamaliya along the highway from Himmatnagar to Shamlaji for people suffering from leprosy.
 It also provides shelter to Physically handicapped and intellectually disabled people.
 His organization also serves HIV positive and orphan patients.
 The collaboration village has now become home to hundreds of people.
-The village has a hospital, an electoral booth, a primary school, a grocery shop.
+The village has a hospital, an electoral booth, a primary school, and a grocery shop.
 It also serves HIV positive, physically handicapped and orphan patients.

-This village is maitained by an organization called Sahyog Kustha Yagya Trust which was established on 14, September 1988; Ganesh Chaturthi Day, with 20 leprocy patients, on the land donated by MR. Ramu of Vijapur Sarvoday Ashram.
+This village is maintained by an organization called Sahyog Kushtha Yagna Trust which was established on 14 September 1988; Ganesh Chaturthi Day, with 20 leprosy patients, on the land donated by MR. Ramu of Vijapur Sarvoday Ashram.

 Awards

-The President of India, Smt Droupadi Murmu presenting the Padma Shri Award to Shri Suresh Harilal Soni at the Civil Investiture Ceremony-I at Rashtrapati Bhavan, in New Delhi on April 28, 2025.
+The President of India, Smt Droupadi Murmu presenting the Padma Shri Award to Shri Suresh Harilal Soni at the Civil Investiture Ceremony-I at Rashtrapati Bhavan, in New Delhi on 28 April 2025.